ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The following requirements are more specific requirements for semantics

 REQ-LAYER-NAVIGATE:
-: SIMAP must provide intra-layer and inter-layer relationships.
+: SIMAP must provide capability to navigate inside the topology layer and between the topology layers

 REQ-EXTENSIBLE:
 : SIMAP must be extensible with metadata.